Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

 Buziba nodded in the mountain’s direction.

-‘Shall I kill it?’
-Chakinde sounded excited.
-‘They say feathers keep you safe.’
+‘Shall I kill it?’ said Chakinde sounding excited.
+‘They say feathers are good for protection.’

 ‘Wait, did you see that?’